wangxianyu7/ANTARESS/Docs/source/Fixed_files/getting_started.rst

 ``Formatting/correction`` and ``Processing`` modules are ran successively, ie that data need to pass through an earlier module before it can be used by the next one. ``Analysis`` modules, in contrast, are applied to the outputs of various ``Processing`` modules throughout the pipeline.

-Each module can be activated independently.
+Each module can be activated independently through the configuration file ``ANTARESS_settings.py``.
 Some of the ``Formatting/correction`` and ``Processing`` modules are optional, for example the ``Telluric correction`` module for space-borne data or the ``Flux scaling`` module for data with absolute photometry.
 Some modules are only activated if the pipeline is used for a specific goal, for example the ``CCF conversion`` of stellar spectra when the user requires the analysis of the Rossiter-McLaughlin effect.

-In most modules you can choose to calculate data (in which case it will then be automatically saved on disk) or to retrieve it (in which case the pipeline will check these data already exists).
+In most modules you can choose to compute data (`calculation mode`, in which case data is saved automatically on disk) or to retrieve it (`retrieval mode`, in which case the pipeline checks that data already exists on disk).
 This approach was mainly motivated by the fact that keeping all data in memory is not possible when processing S2D spectra, so that ``ANTARESS`` works by retrieving the relevant data from the disk in each module.

 Plots
 -----

-Plots are generated at the end of the workflow processing, upon request.
+Plots are generated `at the end` of the workflow processing, upon request.

-At the end of each module settings in the `configuration file <https://gitlab.unige.ch/bourrier/antaress/-/blob/05b5593c8bcdf5dfd983da0c0047feec47ae94db/Method/ANTARESS_launch/ANTARESS_settings.py>`_, you can activate a given `plot_name` by setting `plot_dic['plot_name']` to a figure extension, such as `pdf`.
+At the end of each module in the main configuration file :orange:`ANTARESS_settings.py` you can activate a given :orange:`plot_name` by setting :orange:`plot_dic['plot_name']` to an extension, such as :orange:`pdf`.

-The plot settings are then controlled through the `plot configuration file <https://gitlab.unige.ch/bourrier/antaress/-/blob/05b5593c8bcdf5dfd983da0c0047feec47ae94db/Method/ANTARESS_plots/ANTARESS_plot_settings.py>`_.
-This file is a default, and can be copied into a `ANTARESS_plot_settings_username.py` (using the same `username` as in `ANTARESS_settings_username.py`) in which you can define your own plot settings.
+Some plots require specific outputs, which are not produced by default due to their large size.
+This means that if you activate a plot after running the workflow once and retrieving its results, it may not compute.
+You will simply have to run the workflow again in `calculation mode` for the relevant modules.

-Because plots may require specific outputs of large size, the latter are not generated by default.
-This means you need to activate the plot as described above for the workflow to save the required outputs when the module is ran.
+The plot settings are then controlled through the plot configuration file :orange:`ANTARESS_plot_settings.py`.
+All plots have default settings, but a large number of options are available so that you can adjust the plot contents and their format.